lowcoder-org/lowcoder/docs/build-apps/design-app-ui/style-theme-and-usability.md

 # Style, theme, and usability

 Good user interface (UI) improves user experience (UX) and increases user involvement.
-You can customize the style of each component in Openblocks and use the theme feature to design the interface on a per-app or workspace basis.
+You can customize the style of each component in Lowcoder and use the theme feature to design the interface on a per-app or workspace basis.
 Features such as icon configuration and hint messages make the app interaction more user-friendly.

 ## Component styles